Camera Sensor Networks

 Project Summary

 Recent hardware innovations have produced low-powered, embedded devices (also known as motes) which can be equipped with small cameras and that can communicate with neighbouring units using wireless interfaces.
-These motes can organize themselves in a "Smart Camera Network" and represent an attractive platform for applications at the intersection of sensor networks and computer vision.
-In particular, flexibility is a key aspect of this technology: networks of motes are easily deployable and can grow to hundreds of cameras.
+Examples of these devices are the CITRIC motes and all the different types of smartphones (such as the Apple iPhone).
+These devices can organize themselves in a "Smart Camera Network" and represent an attractive platform for applications at the intersection of sensor networks and computer vision.
+In particular, flexibility is a key aspect of this technology: networks of motes or smartphones can be easily formed and expanded with the addition of new nodes on the fly.

 The main challenge in this setting is that each node alone has limited power and computational capabilities.
 Standard computer vision algorithms (e.g., Structure from Motion, target tracking, object recognition, etc.) are centralized and are not suitable for direct deployement, because they would quickly exhaust the resources of a single node.
 In order to perform more complex and demanding tasks, the nodes therefore need to collaborate by means of distributed algorithms.
 Again, standard algorithms from the Sensor Network community (e.g. averaging consensus) cannot be directly employed, due to the special structures arising in computer vision applications.

-In our research we aim to extend the algorithms from the Sensor Network and Control community to find distributed solutions for Computer Vision applications.
-We have focused on two particular issues:
+In our research we aim to extend the algorithms from the Sensor Network and Control community to find distributed solutions for Computer Vision applications, on the following several particular issues:

-1. Distributed pose averaging: we have developed algorithms that, given individual estimates of the pose of an object at each node, consistently compute their average in a distributed fashion.
-Our solution differs from previous work by taking into account the non-Euclidean structure of the space of poses.
-We have also applied our algorithms to face recognition applications.
+1. Distributed averaging on manifolds: we have developed algorithms that, given individual estimates of a non-Euclidean quantity (e.g., the pose of an object) at each node, consistently compute their average in a distributed fashion.
+Our solution differs from previous work by explicitly taking into account the intrinsic structure of the manifolds.
+We have applied our algorithms to the problems of distributed object averaging and face recognition.

 Consensus on manifolds